kdrivas/Graph-convolutional/README.md

 # Graph-convolutional

-This is a implementation of the graph convolutional network proposed in this paper https://arxiv.org/abs/1703.04826
+This is an application in a small corpus of the graph convolutional network proposed in this paper https://arxiv.org/abs/1703.04826